Stephen Parodi, MD, specializes in investigating conditions affecting communities

 In some ways, he and other infectious disease physicians are like Sherlock Holmes – the scrupulous investigators of the medical world tasked with solving the most puzzling cases.

-“It was the detective work and making the diagnosis when no one else could figure it out that really got me interested,” says Dr. Parodi, an associate executive director for The Permanente Medical Group (TPMG), the physician group exclusively providing care to more than 4 million Kaiser Permanente patients and members in Northern California.
+“It was the detective work and making the diagnosis when no one else could figure it out that really got me interested,” says Dr. Parodi, an associate executive director for The Permanente Medical Group (TPMG), the physician group exclusively providing care to more than 4 million Kaiser Permanente members and patients in Northern California.

 His early inspiration for pursuing the field came from reading “The Hot Zone,” the non-fiction tale of epidemiologists from the Centers for Disease Control and Prevention (CDC) who were tracing the origins of viruses such as Ebola.
 The challenge of figuring out why outbreaks happen and how to stop them appealed to Dr. Parodi.
 While infectious disease specialists are called to assist in determining an illness in a group health environment, their day-to-day work includes seeing patients who may have a difficult-to-diagnose condition or an infection that needs to be treated on a long-term basis, such as HIV/AIDS.